 Forms received in the health sciences office after the deadline will be processed the following semester.
 Students changing their major to health sciences after February 15 of the sophomore year should expect an additional semester(s) to complete the program.
 The number of additional semesters required to complete the program will depend on the timing of the change to health sciences and the number of summer courses completed.

 The Department of Health Sciences offers the Bachelor of Science in Health Studies with concentrations in:

 - Health Studies

 - Public Health Education

 The Department of Health Sciences offers credit by examination for a limited number of the courses taught in the department.
 Students who want permission to take an examination must apply to the department head during the regular registration period.
 Students will receive details regarding approval and examination dates after they apply.
 Examinations will be given only in courses offered during the semester.

 The B.S. degree with a major in health sciences consists of health science course requirements in addition to General Education requirements and B.S. requirements.
 For specialization in a professional area, concentrations are available in health assessment and promotion, health studies, and public health education.This concentration prepares students for positions in wellness, hospital, and corporate-based health promotion and assessment programs.
 Students are trained to develop and implement comprehensive health promotion activities by combining health education, assessment techniques and physical activity concepts.
 Health assessment and promotion students master a variety of clinical assessments and can begin to develop health communication skills prior to graduation.

-Students must complete the General Education requirements, the B.S. degree requirements, the health sciences core and the health assessment and promotion core requirements.
+Students must complete the General Education requirements, the B.S. degree requirements, health sciences core and the public health education requirements.